 The less white space you leave on the coffee filters, the brighter your butterflies will be.
 I recommend colouring more of the coffee filter with marker than what I showed in the tutorial photo above.

 Just make sure you leave at least a little bit of white space between the colours (about 1/4″).
 My 6 year old daughter covered her entire coffee filter with dark marker with zero white space and made a butterfly that was almost all navy and black… still pretty, but not quite what we were going for!

 My second batch of butterflies where I covered way more of the coffee filter with marker ended up looking so pretty!

 I wish I had remembered to take photos of the coffee filters before I added water!
 Basically the entire coffee filter was coloured in with markers with just enough white space between the colours for the markers to bleed.

 These coffee filter butterflies are so easy to make and they look so beautiful!
 This is such a great summer craft idea for kids and such a fun low mess activity!

-If you’re looking for more summer craft ideas, check out our 1 minute video tutorial for how to make wine cork sailboats.
-These are super simple to make and actually float on water!
+And if you’re looking for more summer craft ideas, check out our 1 minute video tutorial for how to make wine cork sailboats.
+These are super simple to make and they actually float on water!